How Fast Can You Drive With Snow Chains On Your Tires?

 - Accelerating too fast spins the tires and puts stress on the chains

-- Broken chains that can cause damage to the body and underside of the car
+- Broken chains can cause damage to the body and underside of the car

 Factors Affecting The Drive

 Some factors will limit the speed of your driving with chains on tires.
-You have to consider these points while driving on the snowy streets and roads.
+You must consider these points while driving on snowy streets and roads.

-Fitting: Tight-fitting on the tire and chain will provide more grip on the road.
+Fitting: Tight-fitting the tire and chain will provide more grip on the road.
 As a consequence, you can drive faster.
 However, loose-fitting make driving slower.
-Always make sure about using the right-sized chains for the tires.
+Always make sure to use the right-sized chains for the tires.

-Age: The user will have more confidence in using a brand-new tire chain.
+Age: The user will be more confident using a brand-new tire chain.
 Plus, the speed is higher in the advanced chains.
 On the other side, the old version tire chain can give the opposite results.

-Type: In comparison, the design of a tire chain can affect the speed at the moment of driving on road snow.
+Type: In comparison, the design of a tire chain can affect the speed of driving on road snow.
 Many snow chains can cover the whole tire wall and tread.
 Some cover the tire tread’s part.

 Snow chains face many difficult situations in snowy weather.
 Dangerous or unsafe road conditions require extra caution in driving the car.
-We are outlining few safety tips for going with the snow chains:
+Therefore, we are outlining a few safety tips for going with snow chains:

 Prepare The Car: Before installation of your tire chains, notice the tire’s inflation.
 At least 3 mm of tread should be in it.
 Winter tires are preferable to use.
 See the brake locks whether they are functioning correctly.
 A shovel should be brought with the users.

 Use Double Pair Of Snow Chains: The driver can use only one pair of tire chains.
-However, we recommend using double pairs to get a better grip and traction.
-In case of using one pair, snow chains have to be installed on your driven wheels.
+However, we recommend using double pairs for better grip and traction.
+In case of using one pair, snow chains must be installed on your driven wheels.
 But, they may cause the car to oversteer or understeer.

 Before Storing, Clean Your Chains: Clean your snow chains and allow them to dry completely.
 Then, put the chains in storage.
 Metal-made chains may corrode.
 Regular basis maintenance should be practiced.